 - Never personally accept money or anything of value from a patient or family member.
 All gifts from patients and family are presumed to be property of the Foundation affiliated with your program.
 Executive Directors must approve any exceptions.

 - Never share the protected health information of any individual without proper authorization.

 - Never participate in business relationships that pose a conflict of interest with your hospice responsibilities.

 - If you are unsure if as to whether your actions violate the Code of Ethical Conduct, ask before you act.

 - You have a responsibility to act in a manner consistent with this Code of Ethical Conduct.

 - You have a responsibility to learn and understand the requirements of your specific job and to strive to learn and understand laws and regulations that affect your specific job.

 - You have a responsibility to report any activity you encounter that is inconsistent with the guidelines presented in this Code.
-You should report any concern to your supervisor, program Executive Director, the Compliance officer or if you prefer you can report a concern anonymously to the ComplianceLine at 866-569-7193.
+You should report any concern to your supervisor, area market executive, the compliance officer or if you prefer you can report a concern anonymously to the ComplianceLine at 866-569-7193.